 More than 1,000 attendees at county’s 2nd annual Dia de Reyes celebration

-Clark County gave away 500 toys during its second annual Dia de Reyes, or Three Kings Day, event, on Saturday.
+Clark County gave away 500 toys during its second annual Día de Reyes, or Three Kings Day, celebration, which saw more than 1,000 attendees on Saturday.

 Clark County gave away 500 toys during its second annual Día de Reyes, or Three Kings Day, celebration, which saw more than 1,000 attendees on Saturday, according to county spokesperson Yazmín Beltrán.